shuuchen/video_autoencoder/README.md

 </p>

 ## Preprocessing
 The images are vectorized using some CNNs like Resnet before input to the LSTM auto-encoder.
 Here, the output vector of the last full connection layer of Resnet50 is used.
-So every image is vectorized
+So every image is transformed into a 2048 dimension vector firstly.

 ## Learning curve
 The auto-encoder is well trained according to the following learning curve.